[ click pictures; many lead to more ]

 The guides set up good camera angles for us, chopping away things in the way, etc. It was quite cool!!
 The animals are impressive, to say the least and, by and large, ignored us.
 But of course we kept at least 5 meters from them and who knows what would have happened if we'd intruded on individual space.

 After an hour sharp it is time to go.
 At home we find our gorilla photos are entirely disappointing; dark and blurred.
-The combination of the dark forest, no flash allowed, an automatic camera that didn't allow shutter speed setting, and the lack of a powerful telephoto our guard in Bwindi doomed us.
+The combination of the dark forest, no flash allowed, an automatic camera that didn't allow shutter speed setting, and the lack of a powerful telephoto doomed us.
 The photo above is the only recognizable gorilla!
 If you go to Africa to take photos then its all or nothing; take a fast 300 mm lens at the very least.

-There is some concern about safety.
+It really is impenetrable, almost There is some concern about safety.
 Last year guerillas (not gorillas) from Ruanda, entering via the DRC, kidnapped and killed several tourists.
 Bwindi was closed for several months and there is still tension in the air.
 But, we are told, things are calm right now, and security has been beefed up.
 In fact you can't walk anywhere in the park without an armed escort.
 When we returned from tracking we wanted to do a short walk to some picturesque waterfalls; we had to wait until a guard was rounded up.

 While it was a neat experience I am not sure I'd recommend it for all.
 We had the good fortune of having a friend arrange for and buy the permits; it usually is a hassle to determine available dates and buy the very expensive permits.
-Janet in Bwindi Once purchased they are yours ... if you can't make it, or your car has a problem, that is too bad.
+Once purchased they are yours ... if you can't make it, or your car has a problem, that is too bad.
 If you happen to have a cold on the appointed day, you can't go in (they will refund your money).
 And it is a grueling 20 hours of travel there and back (not to mention the potential of all day hiking through the forested mountains) so its not very time/cost efficient.

 The chimps, on the other hand, was an all day affair.
 We were at a research station directed by a fellow Janet knows through NIH - Richard Wrangham at Harvard .. he wasn't there but they took good care of us.
 It was a sunday and not much was scheduled so instead of going out with a large group, each with their own observational tasks, we went with one fellow, the chief tracker.
 Our driver, Jackson, also came.

-Kibale Forest It was quite a day ...
+It was quite a day ...
 8am (they normally start at 5 but this was a short sunday) to 7pm since we needed to 'nest' the chimps - that is follow them until they nested so researchers can be there before the Chimps start moving on the following morning.
 The tracking was neat; we found a subgroup that numbered about 9 most of the day (there are 52 in total) in about an hour.
 Much of the time was spent sitting and watching them eat, groom and sleep (and occasionally piss).
 They'd all of a sudden sack out in the middle of the trail for 30 or more minutes.
-So if they were sleeping, we'd nap ... or maybe go off and chimps in Kibale have our lunch (carefully out of sight/smell of the chimps).
+So if they were sleeping, we'd nap ... or maybe go off and have our lunch (carefully out of sight/smell of the chimps).
 Then they'd take off and we'd run to follow ... imagine a line of 9 chimps walking along a trail and then 4 humans; all single file.

 At one point they decided to head out of the forest to raid some nearby banana plantations.
 The tracker guessed this from the direction they headed and we trailed along.
 The lead chimp was at a jeep road and looking out and all the others were behind him and you could almost feel the tension and if they were people they'd be asking something like 'is it okay to go across boss? is the coast clear?'
 But something spooked them and they scattered.
 So we went over to the road at a point they were likely to cross and, sure enough, about 30 minutes later they appeared, one by one, at the road.
 They would peek out and suddenly run across and we only saw them because we were looking.

-chimps in Kibale They spent more of their time in a big fig tree than in the bananas and when they were at the bananas they were more interested in the leaves than the bananas.
+They spent more of their time in a big fig tree than in the bananas and when they were at the bananas they were more interested in the leaves than the bananas.

 At around 3 the heavens opened and it poured.
 We knew we were in for it when the field assistant pulled out full waterproof gear - pants and parka big enough to include his pack.
 The chimps weren't happy and neither were we but the rain stopped and the sun returned.
 So the chimps regrouped at the fig tree.